MineTrax/minetrax.github.io/docs/introduction/what-is-minetrax.md

 ```

 :::info
-MineTrax is very early in development.
-If you are stuck in any step during installation, please free to join [Discord](https://discord.gg/Hzfj27k) and ask for help or report the issue.
+If you are stuck in any step during installation, please free to join **[Discord](https://discord.gg/Hzfj27k)** and ask for help or report the issue.
 We will sort it out as soon as possible.
 :::

 ## Inspirations
-MineTrax is inspired by various plugins like:
  - Player Analytics (Plans)
  - DiscordSRV